sims-sprint5/.github/profile/LIST_OF_FEATURES.md

 ✔ Can update their profile.
 ✔ Can view available vehicles and their occupancy calendar.
 ✔ Can create reservations and pay via Stripe.
-✔ Can renew their reservations.
+✔ Can renew their reservations via Stripe.
 ✔ Can view, modify or cancel **only their own reservations**.
 ✔ Can view and create their own tickets.
 ✔ Can send and receive messages in their tickets.